KarlSupertramp/WebApi-Flutter-Template/README.md

 ## Karls Flutter Template

-#### About me

-As a hybrid between UX Designer and Software Developer I'm always on the keen on learning new skills.
-I like to share my learnings here, so all my effort is not lost in a void.<br>

-Feel free to clone and share.
-Feedback is always welcome!

 ### Repositiory

 My goal with this project was to setup a simple application to get to know Dart and Flutter.
 The application contains a few pages that let the user manage a list of products that are handled by a web server.
 I implemented some basic UI elements and a client that contains all the web requests.<br>